-As a school we recognise that the student’s requirements may change overtime, hence the importance of on-going evaluations.
-This extensive assessment system will give a thorough representation of each student’s strengths and their needs at that particular time.
+As a school, we recognize that the student’s requirements may change overtime, hence the importance of on-going evaluations.
+This extensive assessment system will give a thorough representation of each student’s strengths and his or her needs.

-- Emphasize on a results centred system, the plan should clearly identify and support the students requirements depending on their individual needs.
+- Emphasize on a results-centered system, the plan should clearly identify and support the students’ requirements depending on their individual needs.

-- Focus on the methods in which parents can be involved in order to strengthen and add to the student’s progress both internally and externally to the school.
+- Focus on the methods in which parents can be involved in order to strengthen and add to the student’s progress inside and outside the school.

-- Give details of the involvement of outside organizations that may be also contributing to the development of student’s health or physical needs.
+- Give details of the involvement of different centers that may be also contributing to the development of student’s health or physical needs.

-- Be documented on an individual student support plan; or within class differentiation for those students who with support are integrating into standard classroom environments.
+- Be documented on an individual student support plan; or within class differentiation for those students who, with support, are integrated into standard classroom environments.

 Removal of the student from the SEN plan

-If a student makes sufficient improvement and achieves the outcomes set they will either continue onto another development plan according to their needs at the time; or it may be established by the specialist that the student no longer requires additional SEN support and his/her name will be removed from the register.
-In this instance teachers and parents will be formally notified of this decision.
+If a student makes sufficient improvement and achieves the outcomes set based on individual plans, a discharge report will be written based on professional evaluations and observations of his or her skills.
+He/ she should show the ability to learn within groups and interact socially appropriate with his/her peers and the society without any intervention.
+He/she will either continue onto another development plan according to his/her needs at the time; or it may be established by the specialist that the student no longer requires additional SEN support and his/her name will be removed from the register.
+In this instance, teachers and parents will be formally notified of this decision.
 The student’s progress will continue to be observed regularly as part of the schools monitoring process for all students.